fix1t/SmartTemp-RL/README.md

 ### Prerequisites

-Before running the scripts, ensure that you have Python and Make installed on your system.
+Before running the scripts, ensure that you have Pip (v21.2.3+), Python (v3.9.7+) and Make (v4.3+) installed on your system.
 The project's dependencies are managed using a virtual environment.

 ### Setup